How can you continually engage your guests at a theme park, zoo, museum, or other themed destination?

 The solution?
 Organise events and festivals that entertain them.

-A 26 year veteran of Walt Disney World and event planner extraordinaire, Tom Bisignano of Meeting Biz shared recently that special events and entertainment can drive attendance, increase profits, and raise guest satisfaction in a cost effective fashion.
+A 26 year veteran of Walt Disney World and event planner extraordinaire, Tom Bisignano of Meeting Biz revealed at an Association of Singapore Attractions event how special events and entertainment can drive attendance, increase profits, and raise guest satisfaction in a cost effective fashion.

 Speaking at the Association of Singapore Attractions’ Tourism Masterclass, Tom gave the example of how Tokyo Disneyland uses 6 themed events a year to encourage repeat local patronage.
 Festivals and events are useful in the destination business as they provide the following qualities:

 In the case of Disney’s Epcot International Food and Wine Festival which drew some one million visitors a year, its success formula centred around targeting mass and niche resident and domestic audiences, showcasing the culinary expertise of Disney chefs, providing opportunities for partners, and filling the gap periods before peak holiday seasons.

 Other than the above, successful events normally…